 White Chocolate Macadamia Nut Cookies

-These Vegan White Chocolate Macadamia Nut Cookies are a decadent treat, with a delightfully chewy and buttery base packed with rich white chocolate chips and chopped macadamia nuts.
+These vegan white chocolate macadamia nut cookies have a delightfully chewy and buttery base packed with rich white chocolate chips and chopped macadamia nuts.
+They’re just decadent enough and perfect for a cookie platter!

 Notes on Ingredients